 3 money myths debunked

-There is a lot of misinformation on money and personal finance out there, whether it’s from a motivational speaker discussing their own personal finance experience, a financial advice column in the magazine or an advertisement on TV, these sources and statements can easily cloud your judgement to decide the best way to handle your own finances.
+It seems everyone has an opinion on how to manage money.
+There is a lot of misinformation on money and personal finance out there, whether it’s from a motivational speaker discussing their own personal finance experience, a fintok star, or the mainstream media – it can be hard to decipher fact from fiction in deciding how to handle your own finances.

 Today, we debunk some of the common money myths and uncover the facts.